-During each sport season players who are members of a CIAC team cannot practice with another CIAC school in the same sport unless it is sanctioned by the principals of both schools or it is an approved activity governed by other CIAC rules and policies.
-Players who have ended their competitive season are not allowed to practice with another CIAC school in the same sport.
+During each sport season players who are members of a CIAC team may not practice with another CIAC school in the same sport unless it is sanctioned by the principals of both schools or it is an approved activity governed by other CIAC rules and policies.
+Players who have ended their competitive season are not allowed to practice with another CIAC school in the same sport unless prior written permission is given by the principals of both schools.
 However, school teams may continue to practice until the end of tournament season.